A young man wearing a suit stands next to an organization chart written on a whiteboard. He is smiling and looking at the viewer.

-Choosing the right organizational structure for your company will help your team stay organized, improve communication and collaborate productively. — Getty Images/ jeffbergen
+Choosing the right organizational structure for your company helps your team stay organized, improve communication, and collaborate productively. — Getty Images/Clerkenwell

-Organizational (org) structures help companies stay organized, improve communication and collaborate productively.
-Choosing the best org structure for your business starts by defining how you want your business to operate and considering the different org models that enable that vision.
+Organizational (org) structures help companies maintain clear workflows, improve communication, and collaborate productively.
+Choosing the best org structure for your business begins with defining how you want your business to operate and considering the different org models that enable that vision.

 Functional reporting structure

 The functional reporting structure is one of the most common types of org structures.
 It groups employees together based on their function, or role, within the organization.
-For instance, the sales team works in one department, the IT team in another and the finance team works in a third group.
-This encourages employees to specialize in one field, but it can also lead to siloes that make it difficult for teams to collaborate cross-functionally.
+For instance, the sales team works in one department, the information technology (IT) team in another, and the finance team works in a third group.
+While this structure can encourage employees to specialize in one field, it can lead to siloes that make it difficult for teams to collaborate cross-functionally.

 Divisional or product reporting structure